 How to Completely Refurbish the Tumbler by Sanding, Painting and Coating?

-The methods I discussed earlier are good but will never make the tumbler new.
+The methods I discussed are good but will never make the Tumbler new.
 That’s why I will discuss the process of sanding, painting and coating.

-- Now use the 800 or 1200 sandpaper and soapy water to get off the ink as much as possible.
+- Now use the 800 or 1200 sandpaper and soapy water to remove the ink as much as possible.
 You can also use an automatic sanding machine.

 - Clean it with a dry towel and paint it with high-heat spray paint.
 If you want the best results, spray the stainless tumbler with gray paint before applying the white high-heat paint.
 We are using high heat temperature because while transferring the design onto the tumbler, we will give it a high temperature of up to 400f, and if we use ordinary paint, it may lose its colors or grip very quickly.